-There are no two ways around it: vanilla bean pods are expensive.
-Instead of tossing those precious pods in the compost after scraping out that black gold, get everything you possibly can out of them!
+Don’t toss those precious pods in the compost after scraping out that fragrant black gold — get everything you possibly can out of them!

 Maybe you finished up a pastry project that has left you with vanilla pod fragments.
 Perhaps you have spent vanilla beans from making homemade vanilla extract.
 Either way, one of these ideas is bound to inspire you to turn something from what’s often considered nothing.